Solarden/CARS_REST_API/README.md

   "make": "Honda",
   "model": "Civic",
   "avg_rating": 5.0 }`
-- POST: enables possibility of updating object with passed ID in URL
+- PATCH: enables possibility of updating object with passed ID in URL
 - DELETE: removes from database object with passed ID in URL.
 If object with passed ID does not exist returns an error.

 # /rate/